Celebrating 20 years of Bright Ideas grants

 Congratulations to our Bright Ideas Tar Heel Teacher of the Week!

-For more information about the co-ops’ commitment to community, click here.
+For more information about the electric co-ops’ commitment to community, click here.

 See how Bright Ideas impacts teachers and students by watching our 20th anniversary celebration video: